google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 **Add to Home Screen**, sometimes referred to as the web app install prompt makes it easy for users to add your Progressive Web App to their app launcher and home screen.
-Chrome handles most of the heavy lifting for you.
+Chrome handles most of the heavy lifting for you, and on Android, Chrome will generate a [WebAPK](/web/fundamentals/integration/webapks) creating an even more integrated experience for your users.

 ## What is the criteria? {: #criteria }